-Estimates of steelhead smolt (aged 2 to 4 years) population abundance have been calculated in nine of the thirteen study years; 2001-2003 and 2008-2013.
-In 2004 through 2007 insufficient steelhead smolts were captured, range: 9-21 to mark (Table 2).
+Estimates of Steelhead smolt (aged 2 to 4 years) population abundance have been calculated in ten of the fourteen study years; 2001-2003 and 2008-2014.
+In 2004 through 2007 insufficient smolts were captured (>25) to mark (Table 2).

-The migration timing of steelhead smolts based on estimated weekly abundance at the Cheakamus RST site, indicates that in most years sampling is capturing the majority of the run, i.e. the run does not begin until after trap operations commence and in 7 of the 9 years a downward trend in abundance is observed before trap operations are suspended in June.
+The migration timing of Steelhead smolts based on estimated weekly abundance at the RST site, indicates that in most years sampling is capturing the majority of the run, i.e. the run does not begin until after trap operations commence and in 8 of the 10 years a downward trend in abundance is observed before trap operations are suspended in June.
 Two years (2003 and 2009) have an upward trend in strata estimates at the end of the sampling period.
-The BTSPAS model has difficulty dealing with this type of data and so the final strata estimates which are also the largest in the study likely bias the estimate high.
+The BTSPAS model has difficulty dealing with this type of data, so the final strata estimates, which were the largest in the study, likely bias the estimate high.
 This is particularly troublesome when sparse data occur in these strata.
-For example the last strata (week ending June 8th) in 2003 had no steelhead captures or recaptures and the last two strata in 2009 had few marks (23) and no recaptures and 1 capture respectively.
+For example the last strata (week ending June 8th) in 2003 had no captures or recaptures and the last two strata in 2009 had few marks (23) and no recaptures and 1 capture respectively.

-Steelhead smolt migration has generally started in the week of April 15th to 22nd (weekly strata 10) in the 7 years of the study when a migration curve was evident (2001-2002, 2008 and 2010-2013) on average 7% of the run have migrated by the third week of April.
+Steelhead smolt migration has generally started in the week of April 15th to 22nd (weekly strata 10) in the 8 years of the study when a migration curve was evident (2001-2002, 2008 and 2010-2014) on average 7% of the run have migrated by the third week of April.
 The peak of migration generally occurs between May 5th and May 20th (weekly strata 12-14) when on average 53% of the estimated abundance migrates.
-On average 90% of the run has migrated by May 31st (Figure 17 & 18).
+On average 90% of the run has migrated by May 31st (Figure 15).